-Liquid assets stood at EUR 2,197 million as at 31 December 2020 (31 December 2019: EUR 1,824 million), They are available for payment under the Dutch Deposit Guarantee where needed.
+Liquid assets stood at EUR 3,195 million as at 31 December 2021 (31 December 2020: EUR 2,197 million).
+They are available for pay-out under the Dutch Deposit Guarantee where needed.

-Following their collection, this is sufficient to pay the full compensation amounts to covered depositors of 63% of the banks participating in the DGS in cases in which a single bank were to fail.
+Following collection of the contributions for the fourth quarter of 2021, the available liquid assets will be sufficient to compensate the guaranteed deposits of 64.5% (2020: 61%) of the banks without attracting additional funding.
 This has further enhanced the DGF's financial effectiveness.
 Alternative sources of funding are also available.

 The DGF will levy extraordinary contributions if its available financial means should prove insufficient.
 DNB sets the amounts and payment deadlines of such ex post contributions.
-The volume of the extraordinary contributions charged is limited to 0.5% of a bank's guaranteed deposit base in a calendar year, which currently provides a maximum contribution potential of around EUR 2.7 billion.
+The volume of the extraordinary contributions charged is limited to 0.5% of a bank's guaranteed deposit base in a calendar year, which currently provides a maximum contribution potential of around EUR 2.9 billion.
+The remaining amount will then be charged in subsequent calendar years.